 B7.
-Anti-corruption
+ANTI-CORRUPTION

 The Group believes that the corporate integrity is key to its continued success.
 Therefore, the Group attaches great importance to anti-corruption work and the construction of anti-corruption system, and is committed to building a clean, open and transparent corporate culture.
-The Group strictly complies with the Company Law of the People's Republic of China, the Bidding Law of the People's Republic of China, the Hong Kong Prevention of Bribery Ordinance and the other relevant laws and regulations.
+The Group strictly complies with the Company Law of the PRC, the Bidding Law of the PRC, the Hong Kong Prevention of Bribery Ordinance and the other relevant laws and regulations.

-During the Reporting Period, our directors and employees were given anti-corruption training.
-The training familiarized the board and different levels of staff with their corresponding role and responsibility regarding anticorruption and business ethics under applicable laws and regulations.
-Additionally, the Group was not aware of any material non-compliance with related laws and regulations on the prevention of bribery, extortion, fraud and money laundering which had a significant impact on the Group, nor did it had any concluded corruption cases against the Group or its employees during the Reporting Period.
+During the Reporting Period, 6 of our directors and 7 of our employees received a total of approximately 12 hours and approximately 7 hours of anti-corruption training, respectively.
+The training familiarized the Board and different levels of staff with their corresponding role and responsibility regarding anticorruption and business ethics under applicable laws and regulations.
+Additionally, the Group was not aware of any material non-compliance with related laws and regulations on the prevention of bribery, extortion, fraud and money laundering which had a significant impact on the Group, nor did it have any concluded corruption cases against the Group or its employees during the Reporting Period.